 - 1. Horseplay or scuffling is not permitted. - 2.
-No food or drink should be taken from the cafeteria. - 3.
-Students may not cut in line or save places for other students. - 4.
-Food may not be thrown or taken from others. - 5.
-Report spilled food to the supervisor so it may be cleaned up as soon as possible. - 6.
-Students must take trays back and clean up trash and food from tables. - 7.
-Fast food orders may not be delivered to students during lunch time
+Students may not cut in line or save places for other students. - 3.
+Food may not be thrown or taken from others. - 4.
+Report spilled food to the supervisor so it may be cleaned up as soon as possible. - 5.
+Students must take trays back and clean up trash and food from tables. - 6.
+Fast food orders may not be eaten in the cafeteria during lunch periods. - 7.
+Students must have their ID card with them; those who do not will be asked to wait at the end of the line.